ssunday/tictactoeRuby/README.md

 ## Description

-Allows two human players to play Tic Tac Toe on the command line.
+Allows two players to play Tic Tac Toe on the command line.
+Can be Human vs Human, AI vs AI, or Human vs AI.

 ### Installation

-Clone the repository.
+Clone the repository onto desktop.

 ### Usage